-The breeding success of white-tailed eagle was comparably poor in the Simpevarp area in 2008.
-As in 2007, the main reason is believed to be observed aggressive interactions between neighbouring territorial pairs in this study area.
-The reference population performed more successfully this year.
-Breeding success in the Simpevarp area as well as in the reference area has tended to decline in the latest years, compared to 1998-2001 and 2002-2005, but it is too early to say if this is really a trend.
-Except for 2003, when investigations by SKB started at Simpevarp and lead to a strong increase in human disturbance in the area, there is no conclusive evidence that the activities in the local model area has had an impact on the breeding success of the eagles at Simpevarp.
+The breeding success of white-tailed eagles in the Simpevarp area and reference areas is summarized in Table 5-1.
+This year's breeding success was near the same as the average for 1998-2001, a reference period from before the site investigations began within the local area.
+The overall breeding success in Simpevarp was 65 % in 2002-2009, as compared to 78 % in 1998-2001.
+A similar decline in breeding success can be seen in the reference areas over the study period.
+Except for 2003, when the site investigations by SKB started and lead to a strong increase in human disturbance in the area, there is no conclusive evidence that the activities in the local area have had any impact on the breeding success of the eagles at Simpevarp.